sophiechannon/CV/README.md

 **Skills I gained at Makers**
-- Pair programming
+- **Pair programming:** working collaboratively with people with different learning styles
-- Patience
+- **Patience:** with myself whilst learning new concepts and when teaching others
-- Setting realistic goals
+- **Setting realistic goals:** not getting overwhelmed and breaking down problems
-- Test Driven Development
+- **Test Driven Development:** trusting the TDD process to guide me towards a better and well tested result
-- Meaningful code review
+- **Meaningful code review:** thoroughly reading and understanding other people's code before committing it to the main branch
-- Group project working
+- **Group project working:** finding a balance between getting work done and ensuring that everybody's ideas were included
-- Mentoring (I have two mentees from another cohort)
+- **Mentoring:** I was inspired by my own great mentor to take on two mentors who are currently studying at Makers.
+This has been very rewarding so far

 **Tech I worked with at Makers**